-Milnacipran hydrochloride is a selective serotonin and norepinephrine reuptake inhibitor (SNRI) similar to antidepressants and drugs to treat other psychiatric disorders.
-Antidepressants increased the risk compared to placebo of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders.
-Short term studies did not show an increase in the risk of suicidality with antidepressants compared to placebo in adults beyond age 24, and there was a reduction in risk with antidepressants compared to placebo in adults aged 65 and older.
-This risk must be balanced with the clinical need.
+Milnacipran hydrochloride is a selective serotonin and norepinephrine reuptake inhibitor (SNRI), similar to drugs used to treat depression and other psychiatric disorders.
+Antidepressants increased the risk compared with placebo of suicidal thinking and behavior in children, adolescents, and young adults in short-term studies with major depressive disorder (MDD) and other psychiatric disorders.
+Short term studies did not show an increase in the risk of suicidality with antidepressants compared with placebo in adults beyond age 24 years, and there was a reduction in risk with antidepressants compared with placebo in adults aged 65 or older.
+This risk must be balanced with clinical need.
 Monitor patients closely for clinical worsening, suicidality, or unusual changes in behavior.
-Families and caregivers should be advised of the need for close observation and communication with the prescriber.
+Advise families and caregivers of the need for close observation and communication with the prescriber.
 Milnacipran hydrochloride is not approved for treatment of MDD or for use in pediatric patients .

 Commonly used brand name(s)